mutinex/mmm-eval/README.md

-# mmm-eval
+# BenjaMMMin

 An open-source tool for evaluating Marketing Mix Modeling (MMM) frameworks.

 ## Overview

-mmm-eval provides a standardized way to evaluate and compare different MMM frameworks using a comprehensive suite of validation tests including accuracy, cross-validation, refresh stability, and perturbation tests.
+BenjaMMMin provides a standardized way to evaluate and compare different MMM frameworks using a comprehensive suite of validation tests including accuracy, cross-validation, refresh stability, and perturbation tests.

 ## Features